jliu64/uacs-lynx-compression/slice/README.md

 If both the address (`-a`) and position (`-n`) to slice from are specified, the slicer checks that the address of the instruction at the position specified via `-n` matches the address specified via `-a`.

 ## Output
-The output produced by `slicer` lists the instructions in the backward dynamic slide one instruction per line.
+The output produced by `slicer` lists the instructions in the backward dynamic slice one instruction per line.
 Each line consists of a sequence of `;`-delimited fields in the following order:

     phase id
     function name